Azure/terraform-azurerm-avm-res-compute-virtualmachinescaleset/README.md

 ### <a name="input_network_interface"></a> [network\_interface](#input\_network\_interface)

-Description:  - `dns_servers` - (Optional) A list of IP Addresses of DNS Servers which should be assigned to the Network Interface.
+Description:  - `dns_servers` - (Optional) A set of IP Addresses of DNS Servers which should be assigned to the Network Interface.
  - `enable_accelerated_networking` - (Optional) Does this Network Interface support Accelerated Networking?
 Possible values are `true` and `false`.
 Defaults to `false`.
  - `enable_ip_forwarding` - (Optional) Does this Network Interface support IP Forwarding?
 Possible values are `true` and `false`.
 Defaults to `false`.
  - `name` - (Required) The Name which should be used for this Network Interface.
 Changing this forces a new resource to be created.